falling-fruit/falling-fruit/README.md

 ## Status

-The website is live at [fallingfruit.org](https://fallingfruit.org) and the NodeJS API at [fallingfruit.org/api/0.2](https://fallingfruit.org/api/0.2).
-However, maintaining both a website and a mobile app that do not share any code proved too time consuming, and we are slowly phasing out this project in favor of a standalone NodeJS API ([falling-fruit-api](https://github.com/falling-fruit/falling-fruit-api)) and a mobile-friendly web app ([falling-fruit-web](https://github.com/falling-fruit/falling-fruit-web)).
+The website is live at [fallingfruit.org](https://fallingfruit.org).
+However, maintaining both a website and a mobile app that do not share any code proved too time consuming, and we are very slowly phasing out this project in favor of a mobile-friendly web app ([falling-fruit-web](https://github.com/falling-fruit/falling-fruit-web)).
+All versions of the mobile app still rely on API v0.1.

 ## Build instructions (website)